1.1. Contact organisation

 18.1.2.
 Sampling design

 The sample is selected from the Master sample of the permanent census and from LAC (Liste Anagrafiche Comunali).

-In the first stage were extracted 800 municipalities at the second stage, households were randomly selected.
+The sampling design is a probability design.
+The sample is systematic selected with probabilities proportional-to-size.
 Around 230 primary sampling units are self-representing, defined according to a threshold which is function of the sampling fraction at NUTS2 level and the minimum number of sampling households for municipality.
+Households are second stage sampling units and are selected for each municipality from the theoretical sample of master sample with equal probabilities.

-All individuals in the selected household are interviewed.
+All individuals in the selected household are interviewed

 18.1.3.
 Net effective sample size

-18.2.
+Restricted from publication18.2.
 Frequency of data collection

 Annual